Informo/specs/content/trust-management/trust-authority.md

 Where:

 <!--
-   The definition of `localisedString` here is the same than in source.md.
+   The definition of `localisedString` here is the same as in source.md.
    People changing it might want to also change it there (or remove this warning).
 -->